DataIntellectTech/TorQ/docs/dataaccess.md

 4. Run `. run.sh -d`

 ## Logging
-Upon calling either `.dataaccess.getdata` or `getdata` the corresponding user, startime, endtime, handle, success and any error messages are upserted to the `.dataaccess.stats` table for example when a good and bad query are sent to the gateway:
+Upon calling either `.dataaccess.getdata` or `.dataaccess.getprocdata` the corresponding user, startime, endtime, handle, success and any error messages are upserted to the `.dataaccess.stats` table for example when a good and bad query are sent to the gateway:

 ```
 // Good gateway query